JetAstra/SDAR/README.md

 - ⚡ 2-4× Faster Inference
 - 🧠 Advanced performance on science reasoning bechmarks (e.g., GPQA, ChemBench, Physics (Top1) )

-**SDAR is still a early experimental State, we are actively developing more systemical and warmly welcome collobrations in this drection.**
+**SDAR is still a early experimental State, we are actively developing more systematic and warmly welcome collobrations in this drection.**

 ## 🔥 News